webmsgr/FireCast/README.md

 # FireCast

-FireCast is the long awaited successor to the hit FireBox™.
+FireCast is the long awaited successor to Sertex's cult classic FireBox.

 This time, however, Sertex are bigger, better and stronger.